varunsingh-gslab/secure_django/README.md

 ## Best Practices

-- Keep secret tokens out of your code - `ENV` variables are a good practice
+- Keep secret tokens out of your code, make use of secrets.yml or [figaro](https://github.com/laserlemon/figaro)

 - Even with ActiveRecord, SQL injection is still possible if misused